Log In

 While captain Dale Eve makes a return for the matches on March 21 and 25, Bermuda will be without defensive regulars Danté Leverock, Harry Twite and Luke Robinson through injury.

-Forward Nahki Wells, who told The Royal Gazette he was unavailable for the two-leg play-off as he wanted to focus on helping Bristol City push for promotion, Kole Hall, Justin Donawa and Andrew Kempe, are also unavailable.
+Forward Nahki Wells told The Royal Gazette he is unavailable for the two-legged play-off as he focuses on Bristol City’s promotion push, with Kole Hall, Justin Donawa and Andrew Kempe also unavailable.

 “We will unfortunately be without Danté Leverock, Harry Twite and Luke Robinson due to injury.
-They, along with the entire group, are extremely disappointed not to be part of the March matches as they have been key performers for us since my arrival in August 2023.
+Along with the entire group, they are extremely disappointed not to be part of the March matches as they have been key performers for us since my arrival in August 2023.

 “Our thoughts are with Danté, Harry and Luke.
 In Danté and Harry’s case, we are confident we will have them available to us for our critical Fifa 2026 World Cup qualifying matches in June.